OpenBusinessApplicationFramework/core/README.md

 > &#x26A0; **In Development – Not Ready for Production**

 This project is currently under active development.
 Please note the following:

-- **Tenancy feature not working**
-  The tenancy feature exists only as a placeholder and has no effect.

 - **Insufficient test coverage**
   More tests are planned; at the moment, only the most critical areas are covered.